becker929/rave-training/README.md

 - Currently a bit broken as I'm working on the server (eta 2023-10-01)

 # rave-training
-Utilities and experiments for training RAVE.
+Utilities and experiments for training RAVE, which can be found at the official repo here: https://github.com/acids-ircam/RAVE

 Currently, A10 instances on Lambda Cloud (cloud.lambdalabs.com) are the target deployment environment.